geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - the application does not expose the pathname of the viewer with `mapType` anymore.
 Example: the old path `/viewer/openlayers/1` becomes `/viewer/1`

-- it is possible to change the map library based on the device using the new mapType configuration in localConfig.json.
+- it is possible to change the map library based on the device using the new `mapType` configuration in localConfig.json.
 This configuration is only needed for project with custom map library settings.
-The downstream project based on the MapStore product don't need this update
+The downstream projects based on the MapStore product don't need this update

 ```diff
 {